vanessafarraye/dom_exercises/collections/README.md

 see how to work with them.

 - Look at `collections.html` and examine the HTML.
-- Also open `collections.js`.
+- Also open `collections.js` in Sublime.
 We're going to write our JavaScript here.
 - Open `collections.html` in Chrome.

 ## Part 1